ubc-library-rc/gis-intro-leaflet/content/hands-on6.md

 ---

 # Add Data
 Let's add some map features!
+In this section, you will be shown how to add a single marker, a point data layer, and a polygon layer.
+You will also be shown how to change their styling.

 ## Add a single marker
-- add a lookout etc. this will be what we'll add an image to later.
+Let's add a marker for a nice resting spot with a lookout.
+Once done, you are encouraged to add a second marker in the same way that locates another spot you like in the city.
+If you happen to have an image of it, keep that close as we'll add it to a popup later.

 Leaflet gives us an easy way to add basic map features called **markers**, which represent point locations on the ground.
 More information about adding basic features to Leaflet can be found in the [Leaflet Quick Start Guide](https://leafletjs.com/examples/quick-start/).
 Let's add a marker over UBC campus.